Give audiobooks, support local bookstores! Start gifting

 Log in Create account

-Inspiring stories of 10 people who left urban Japan to live ‘the simple life’ in the rural mountains—for anyone interested in sustainable living, Japanese counterculture, and Eastern spirituality
+Inspiring stories of 10 urbanites who decided to ‘the simple life’ in the rural mountains of Japan—for anyone interested in sustainable living, Japanese culture, and Eastern spirituality.

 “Subversive in the best possible way.” —Bill McKibben, New York Times–bestselling author